UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

-# Quick start guide for the Google Drive/Events Intrexx Connector API showcases
+# Intrexx Connector API - Quick start guide for the Google Drive/Events showcases

 ## 1. Installation

-1. clone the git repository
+1. Clone the git repository
-2. build a jar
+2. Build a jar
     * Open a terminal (bash/cmd)
     * CD into the git repository folder connector-api-examples
     * ```gradle clean build jar```
     * The jar will be created in connector-api-examples/build/libs/connector-showcases-8.1.x.jar
 3. Add the jar to your Intrexx 18.03 OU4 or 18.09 installation.
-    * Copy the jar into this folder: `<INTREXX-PORTAL>/lib`
+    * Copy the jar into this folder: `<INTREXX PORTAL>/lib`
-    * Modify the portal.wcf
+    * Modify the "portal.wcf" file
         * Add the following line under `wrapper.java.classpath.5=/opt/intrexx8100/org/<portalname>/lib/*.jar`
         ```bash
         # Java Classpath (include wrapper.jar)  Add class path elements as